eWarzywo/project-mobilki/README.md

 -   **Backend URL**: Set your API endpoint in build configuration
 -   **Socket Connection**: Configure Socket.IO server endpoint
 -   **Database**: Room database auto-initializes on first launch

-## 🧪 Testing

-The application includes comprehensive testing for:

--   **Unit Tests**: Core business logic and data models
--   **Integration Tests**: API communication and database operations
--   **UI Tests**: Screen navigation and user interactions

-## 📈 Future Enhancements

--   [ ] Push notifications for overdue bills and upcoming events
--   [ ] Advanced calendar integration with external calendar apps
--   [ ] Photo attachments for chores and shopping items
--   [ ] Expense analytics and reporting
--   [ ] Multi-language support
--   [ ] Dark/Light theme customization
--   [ ] Offline mode with data synchronization
--   [ ] Voice input for quick task creation

-## 🐛 Known Issues

--   Socket.IO reconnection may require app restart in some network conditions
--   Large shopping lists may experience minor performance impacts
--   Date formatting may vary based on device locale settings

-## 📄 License

-This project is developed as part of a mobile development course and is for educational purposes.

 ## 🤝 Contributing